sjamcox/columbia-view/SITE_ASSESSMENT.md

 ## Executive Summary

-The website has a clear divide in quality between **modern Tailwind-based pages** and **legacy MUI-based pages**.
-The NextGen page stands out as the gold standard, while several legacy pages need significant visual and structural updates to match its quality.
+The website has successfully transitioned to a **modern Tailwind-based architecture**, with legacy MUI components fully removed.
+The NextGen page remains the gold standard for design, and the rest of the site now matches its quality and performance.

 **Key Findings:**

 - ✅ NextGen page demonstrates excellent modern design
-- ⚠️ Homepage, About, Messages, and Ministries need visual refresh
+- ✅ Homepage, About, Messages, and Ministries migrated to Tailwind
-- 🚫 Missing critical pages: Plan Your Visit, Contact, Watch Live
+- ✅ MUI dependencies fully removed
-- 🔧 Technical debt from MUI/Tailwind framework split
+- 🔧 Unified Tailwind 4 design system implemented code-wide

 ---